simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 				- Can also use Secrets Manager for more complex object (DB Credentials, API keys, etc.)
 		- logs output to S3 and CloudWatch
 		- Metrics monitor in CodeBuild statistics
-		- CloudWatch events to detect failed builds/tests - trigger notifications -  can go to Lambda
+		- CloudWatch events to detect failed builds/tests - trigger notifications
+		    - can go to Lambda, SNS or any other eventbridge target
+		    - can create scheduled rules or triggers to start project build (i.e. when changes to repo occur, trigger the build: CloudWatch -> Rules)
+		    - can use it to validate pull requests (i.e. build and test code on each commit)
 		- CloudWatch Alarms for failures threshold nofifications
 		- Can output to SNS
 		- Docker, ECR & buildspec.yml (Likely exam question on this setup) https://docs.aws.amazon.com/codebuild/latest/userguide/sample-docker.html